carajed/academic-kickstart/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: elephant
+- icon: mastodon
-  icon_pack: fas
+  icon_pack: fab
   link: https://mastodon.social/@cara__jackson
 - icon: twitter
   icon_pack: fab